ayah-kamal/DS_Capstone_SpotifyRecommenderEmotion/README.md

 - **Valence:** A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
 - **Tempo:** The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, the tempo is the speed or pace of a given piece and derives directly from the average beat duration. [[1]](https://developer.spotify.com/discover/)[[2]](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)

+### Lyrics:
+Lyrics are not available on Spotify, so to obtain the lyrics of the tracks mutliple methods were used.
+- **Genius API**: Genius.com is one of the most popular and biggest collection of song lyrics and musical knowledge.
+They provide a [Genius API](https://docs.genius.com/) that makes utilizing their website much easier for developer.
+Additionally, using the [genius package](https://pypi.org/project/lyricsgenius/) (`lyricsgenius`) created for Python simplifies the process further by providing Python methods for the Genius API.
+- **Web-scraping from Genius**: Similiary, Genius.com is web-scraped using the Python package [BeatifulSoup4](https://pypi.org/project/beautifulsoup4/).
+Web scraping is used first and if it's unsuccessful we resort to using the genius package, this is because the genius package runs very slowly.
+- **lyrics-extractor library**: For the Spotify mood playlist dataset, the [lyrics-extractor](https://pypi.org/project/lyrics-extractor/) library for Python is used, as it scrapes from AZLyrics, which is more lenient when it comes to being blocked while scraping.

+## Installation